RMRuize MaAI SYSTEMS LAB

 role

-backend contract
+data contract

-No backend result yet
+No run yet

 architecture flow